-In London IQ Glass designed and installed a small glass extension to a larger renovation project to a terrace family home.
+In London IQ Glass designed and installed a small glass extension to Grade II listed terrace home in South London.
 The extension was designed to fit along a long narrow plot in the garden, designed to ensure access to the lower ground floor wasn’t affected but creating more living space on the upper ground level.

 The extension included high specification elements of structural glass supported with slim steel sections.
 Along the side, sliding minimal windows were used to allow access to the small garden area.

 In small extensions the amount of glass to frame appearance is important.
 The slim 21mm wide framing of the sliding glass doors meant that the maximum amount of glass could be used along the relatively small elevation with little light or view interruption.